De Administrando Imperio: Manuscripts and editions

 The Greek text in its entirety was published seven times.
 The editio princeps, which was based on V, was published in 1611 by Johannes Meursius, who gave it the Latin title by which it is now universally known, and which translates as On Administering the Empire.
 This edition was published six years later with no changes.
-The next edition – which belongs to the A. Bandur (1711) – is collated copy of the first edition and manuscript P. Banduri's edition was reprinted twice: in 1729 in the Venetian collection of the Byzantine Historians, and in 1864 Migne republished Banduri's text with a few corrections.
+The next edition was published by Anselmo Banduri (1711), as a collated copy of the first edition and manuscript P. Banduri's edition was reprinted twice: in 1729 in the Venetian collection of the Byzantine Historians, and in 1864 Migne republished Banduri's text with a few corrections.
+In 1840, an edition of Immanuel Bekker was also published, in the Corpus Scriptorum Historiae Byzantinae.

 Constantine himself had not given the work a name, preferring instead to start the text with the standard formal salutation: "Constantine, in Christ the Eternal Sovereign, Emperor of the Romans, to [his] own son Romanos, the Emperor crowned of God and born in the purple".

 Language

 The language Constantine uses is rather straightforward High Medieval Greek, somewhat more elaborate than that of the Canonic Gospels, and easily comprehensible to an educated modern Greek.
 The only difficulty is the regular use of technical terms which – being in standard use at the time – may present prima facie hardships to a modern reader.
 For example, Constantine writes of the regular practice of sending basilikoí (lit. "royals") to distant lands for negotiations.
 In this case, it is merely meant that "royal men", i.e. imperial envoys, were sent as ambassadors on a specific mission.
 In the preamble, the emperor makes a point that he has avoided convoluted expressions and "lofty Atticisms" on purpose, so as to make everything "plain as the beaten track of common, everyday speech" for his son and those high officials with whom he might later choose to share the work.
 It is probably the extant written text that comes closest to the vernacular employed by the imperial palace bureaucracy in 10th-century Constantinople.